 Sadly, the story doesn’t end there.

-A few days later I got a call from Harold at Raleigh-Durham Aviation.
+A few days later I got a call from the aircraft salesman at Raleigh-Durham Aviation.
 He told me the Danish pilot, with four passengers aboard, had flown the new C-310 into the side of a mountain just outside of Richlands.

 I can only surmise he didn’t properly account for how much the 12 knots of wind would stretch his teardrop descent - so much so that his elongated teardrop descent no longer fit within the valley.